We call upon all levels of government to fully implement Jordan’s Principle.

 Indigenous Watchdog Status Update

 The federal government is fighting the Canadian Human Rights Tribunal (CHRT) decision from Sept.
 6, 2019 to award $2B in damages to First Nations children apprehended by Child Welfare authorities on or after Jan.
 1, 2006 as well as those denied essential services as per Jordan’s Principle.
-The government has been fighting the Assembly of First Nations (AFN) and the First Nations Child and Family Caring Society of Canada since 2006 and has not completely responded to the 8 compliance orders issues against them by the CHRT
+The government has been fighting the Assembly of First Nations (AFN) and the First Nations Child and Family Caring Society of Canada since 2006 and has not completely responded to the multiple compliance orders issued against them by the CHRT.

 On Oct.
 4, 2019 the federal government sought a judicial appeal against the Canadian Human Rights Tribunal award of compensation.
 On Nov.
 29, 2019 the Federal Court denied the request and gave both parties until Jan.
 29, 2020 to report back to the Tribunal.
 The date has been extended until Feb.
 21, 2020.